Sinnedennis/Northcoders_News_Front_End/README.md

 # Northcoders News Front-end

-A reddit-style (community voted content) responsive front-end to demonstrate a solid understanding of *React*, *Redux*, *CSS*, and other technologies.
+A reddit-style (community voted content) responsive application built to demonstrate a solid understanding of *React*, *Redux*, *Bulma*, and other front-end technologies.
 This app retrieves data using a back-end API written in conjunction with this project found [here](https://github.com/Sinnedennis/Northcoders_News_Back_End).
 A deployed version of this website can be viewed by clicking
 <a href="https://north-coding-news.herokuapp.com" target="_blank">here.</a>
 ___